Sodman/gloo-mesh/docs/content/guides/gateway/traffic_policy.md

 ### Limitations of using TrafficPolicy with Gateway resources

-One limitation to take into consideration when using a `TrafficPolicy` with to add policies to routes controlled by a `VirtualHost` or `RouteTable`, is that the `requestMatchers` field on the `TrafficPolicy` will be ignored for the gateway traffic.
+One limitation to take into consideration when using a `TrafficPolicy` to add policies to routes controlled by a `VirtualHost` or `RouteTable`, is that the `requestMatchers` field on the `TrafficPolicy` will be ignored for the gateway traffic.
 In other words, the `requestMatchers` field _only_ applies to East/West traffic in the mesh, and does not apply to gateway traffic.

 So how do you apply a `TrafficPolicy` to only a subset of traffic on a route?
 This can be achieved by adding another route to the `VirtualHost` or `RouteTable`, and selecting _only_ that route from the `TrafficPolicy`, using the label matchers.
 See [Applying a TrafficPolicy to a subset of fields]({{<ref "#applying-a-trafficpolicy-to-a-subset-of-fields">}}).